gregmcwhirter/python-style-guide/python-style-guide.md

 # An Opinionated Style Guide for Python

 An evolving style guide to writing Python code in a clear and effective manner.
-I use these guidelines throughout the projects and coursework I produce.
+I follow these guidelines throughout the projects and coursework I produce.

 ## Overall Styles